Asparagus calories per 100g: 20 kcal

 Asparagus and Digestive Health

 Maintaining optimal digestive health is absolutely paramount for nutrient absorption and preventing dangerous systemic inflammation, and asparagus is a top-tier therapeutic vegetable in this regard.
-The exceptionally high concentration of insoluble dietary fiber uniquely adds physical bulk to your stool, actively promoting highly regular, effortless bowel movements and drastically reducing the risk of chronic constipation.
+The exceptionally high concentration of insoluble dietary fiber uniquely adds physical bulk to your stool, actively promoting highly regular, simple bowel movements and significantly reducing the risk of chronic constipation.
 Furthermore, the specialized prebiotic fiber known as inulin acts as the primary food source for your large intestine's most beneficial bacterial colonies.

 By heavily encouraging the explosive growth of these helpful bacteria, asparagus directly supports the biological creation of short-chain fatty acids (SCFAs) like butyrate.
 Butyrate is critically famous for serving as the primary energetic fuel for the delicate cells lining your colon.
-This drastically strengthens the intestinal barrier, preventing dangerous toxins from leaking into your bloodstream—a condition commonly referred to by functional medicine doctors as "leaky gut syndrome."
+This significantly strengthens the intestinal barrier, preventing dangerous toxins from leaking into your bloodstream—a condition commonly referred to by functional medicine doctors as "leaky gut syndrome."
 Concurrently, the smooth mechanical sweeping action of the fiber physically cleans the walls of the lower digestive tract.

 The Importance of Proper Asparagus Preparation